RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Preferred language** _(ScreenScraper only)_

 Multiple languages are supported by ScreenScraper, and this affects translations of game genres and game descriptions.
 As the option name implies this is the preferred language only as not all games have had their metadata translated.
-Unfortunately some less used languages have quite few games translated to them but hopefully this will improve over time as there's an ongoing community effort to make more translations.
-If the preferred language is not available for a game, ES-DE will fall back to scraping the English metadata.
+Unfortunately some less used languages have quite few games translated, but hopefully this will improve over time as there's an ongoing community effort to make more translations.
+If the preferred language is not available for a game, ES-DE will fall back to using the English metadata.

 **Overwrite files and data**